 Portability and SIM Locking

 As you can see from the list, it is not your cell phone that knows your cell number, but your SIM card.
 The SIM card is used to authenticate you to your GSM carrier.
-This means you can remove your SIM card from your cell phone and place it into another GSM phone and use it.
+This means you can remove your SIM card from your cell phone, place it into another GSM phone, and use it.
 Conversely, if you travel overseas, you might pop in a SIM card for another carrier serving that country into your phone.

 While SIM cards are designed to be portable, there are situations where a SIM card won’t work in another GSM phone.
 More to the point, the cell carrier won’t accept the card because of SIM locking.
-This is a practice the carriers use when they subsidize the purchase of your phone.
+This is a practice the carriers use when subsidizing your phone’s purchase.
 For example, Carrier A offers you a $600 Smartphone for $200 with a 2-year contract.
-If you were to place your existing SIM card from Carrier B into the phone you might see a message such as Enter Subsidy Password or Enter Special Code.
+If you were to place your existing SIM card from Carrier B into the phone, you might see a message such as Enter Subsidy Password or Enter Special Code.
 A common example in the US is the locked ATT iPhone.

 The practice of SIM locking is more common in the United States.
 Each country and carrier has its own rules.
 Some carriers will unlock the phone for you after a set period.
 This restrictive practice has led many buyers to choose unlocked cell phones which sell for a premium.